hazelcast/hazelcast-reference-manual/src/Health.md

 Please refer to the [Managing Cluster and Member States section](#managing-cluster-and-member-states) to learn more about each state of a Hazelcast cluster and member.

-### Health Check script
+### Health Check Ccript

 The `healthcheck.sh` script comes with the Hazelcast package.
-Internally, it uses the HTTP-based Health endpoint and that is why you also need to set the `hazelcast.http.healthcheck.enabled` system property to `true`.
+Internally, it uses the HTTP-based Health Check endpoint and that is why you also need to set the `hazelcast.http.healthcheck.enabled` system property to `true`.

-You can use the script to check Health parameters in the following manner:
+You can use the script to check health parameters in the following manner:

 ```
 $ ./healthcheck.sh <parameters>